alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 The reason for running an alpha is to identify risks to the wider project early.

-The alpha should therefore identify the biggest risks to the project and aim to explore those risks to have a better understanding of them.
+The alpha should therefore identify a project's biggest risks and explore those risks to understand them better.

-In most government projects, the risks fall into three main categories:
+In most government projects, the risks fall into 3 main categories:

 - design
 - business process